 Heat the oven to 350 degrees.
 Generously grease a 9- by 13-inch baking dish or similarly-sized shallow casserole dish.

 In a Dutch oven, melt 6 tablespoons of the butter over medium heat.
 When the butter is foamy, add the onions and 2 teaspoons salt.
 Cook, stirring occasionally, until translucent, about 5 minutes.
 Add the squash and sugar and stir to combine.
 Cover the pot and continue to cook, stirring about every 5 minutes, until the squash has given up much of its liquid, 20 to 25 minutes.
 Uncover and continue to cook, if needed, until the squash and onions are very tender, about 10 minutes.

 Pour the squash mixture into a large strainer set over a sink and press gently to remove as much liquid as possible.
 Transfer to a food processor and process until the mixture forms a smooth puree, about 30 seconds.
 Transfer to a large bowl.
 Stir in the cheese, milk and flour.
 Season to taste with onion powder, garlic powder and additional salt, if desired.
 Stir in the eggs.

-Bake the souffle until it is only slightly jiggly in the center, about 45 minutes.
+Transfer to the prepared baking dish and bake the souffle until it is only slightly jiggly in the center, about 45 minutes.